ploomber/contributing/CONTRIBUTING.md

 # Contributing

-To support your journey, check out our [blog post](https://ploomber.io/blog/open-source/) (you might read it in chunks as you make progress).
+For an introduction to open-source contributions, check out our [blog post](https://ploomber.io/blog/open-source/) (you might read it in chunks as you make progress).

 ## Setup